 Logically, it seems likely that there is something that I believe right now that is wrong, although of course right now I think it is right.
 That’s true for all of us.

 What beliefs do you have that might be wrong?

 Related questions: What do you believe?
 What is necessary to change your mind?
 How do we know what we don’t know?

 Understanding your own happiness is important.
 Knowing what has made you happy in the past can help you steer your life toward similar experiences in the future.
 Often, though, there is a disparity in what we think will make us happy and what actually does.

 What puts the biggest smile on your face?
 What makes you the happiest?

-Related questions: Is happiness the most important purpose in life?
-What motivates us?
+Related questions: What makes you the unhappiest?
+Is happiness the most important purpose in life?
+Why do we put up with unhappiness?
 Why don’t we know what makes us happy?